About Trinity Lutheran Church

 Welcome to Trinity Lutheran Church.
 In this section of our website you can learn more about our church’s history, times of worship, office hours, contact details, current staff members, pastor, and other leaders within the church.

-If you have any questions of comments we would love to hear from you via e-mail or through the useful contact form found at the bottom of our website.
+If you have any questions or comments we would love to hear from you via e-mail or through the useful contact form found at the bottom of our website.

 Worship At Trinity

 We have two worship services at Trinity during the week.
-We worship every Sunday at 9:00 am and every Wednesday night at 7:30 pm (7:00 pm from June through August in our outdoor worship area).
+We worship every Sunday at 9:00 am and every Wednesday night at 6:30 pm.

 Sunday School and Faith Formation

 Our Sunday School meets September through the first Sunday in May at 9:45 am.
-Our 7th and 8th grade youth attend confirmation faith formation classes during that same time period on Wednesday nights at 5:30 pm and 6:15 pm.
+Our 7th and 8th grade youth attend confirmation faith formation classes on every Wednesday nights, rotating every other for each grade, at 5:30-6:30 pm.
 We have a Vacation Bible School for ages 4 years old through 6th grade in June every year.
 We have a 3rd-6th grade youth ministry called “The Crew” that meets every other Wednesday from 3:30 pm to 5:00 pm.
 High School youth attend youth events, mission trips, youth gatherings, and other activities throughout the year.
 We also have a Youth Choir that practices every Wednesday night at 7 pm that is open to youth in 7th grade through 12th grade.

 Yearly Special Events

 Trinity holds many special events throughout the year.
-These include the Potato Pancake Meal in November, Spirit of Christmas Lefse & Bake Sale and Youth Silent Auction in December, Smelt Feed in April, and the Craft & Vendor Sale in the fall and again in the spring/.
-We also have multiple Men’s Choir concerts, monthly fellowship meals, weekly Card Club gatherings on Thursdays, special outdoor worship services, and more.
+These include the Potato Pancake Meal in November, Spirit of Christmas Lefse & Bake Sale and Youth Silent Auction in December, Smelt Feed in May, and the Craft & Vendor Sale in the fall.
+We also have multiple Men’s Choir concerts, monthly fellowship meals, weekly Card Club gatherings on Thursdays, weekly Quilting Group on Tuesdays, special outdoor worship services, and more.
 There is always something going on at Trinity!

 We at Trinity take seriously our call to be the hands and feet of God in the world and loving our neighbor as ourselves.
 Our women collect items for Lutheran World Relief kits, including things for sewing, layettes, school bags, and more.
 Our Men in Mission collect deer hides and turn them over for gloves.
 We collect hats, mittens, and scarves every fall for the needy through our Mitten Tree.
 Our Quilting Group makes hundreds of quilts that are sent locally and around the world.
 We hold a “Mission Madness” every year where members give money and food items for our ministry partners and when they hit certain goals, Pastor Brad has to perform certain tasks.
 Our youth collect change for the ELCA Malaria Campaign and participate in Scavenger Hunts for Hunger during their lock-ins.
 These are just a few of the things we do to make a difference in the life of others.